BakelLab/minerva-queue-lsf/README.txt

   Reports a summary of the exit status for all jobs with output in ~/lsf-output/ or any other dir specified in the SJOB_OUTPUT environment variable.
 Type 'jobexitstatus -h' for more arguments.

+nodestatus
+  Summary representation of node usage.
+Useful for tailoring jobs to fit the available CPU slots and monitoring jobs as they run.
+  * denotes allocated CPUs
+  - indicates free CPUs.
+  / indicates allocated CPUs that are not being used
+  # indicates CPUs that are in use, but have not been allocated.